oxidecomputer/crucible/README.md

 Some basic stats have been added to the downstairs that can be sent to Oximeter.
 Currently, only a locally running Oximeter server is supported, and only at the default port.
 To enable stats when running a downstairs, add the `--oximeter <IP:Port>` option.
-If running locally, the oixmeter IP:Port is 127.0.0.1:12221
+If running locally, the oximeter IP:Port is 127.0.0.1:12221